mac-theobio/Lab_meeting/README.md

 <https://pubmed.ncbi.nlm.nih.gov.libaccess.lib.mcmaster.ca/27856216/>

 The latter should ask you to log in, and once you do so you should have access to the PDF.
-It is sometimes better to do the appending on the URL where you already see the paywall.
+It is sometimes better to append to the URL where you actually see the paywall.
 For example:

 <https://www.sciencedirect.com/science/article/abs/pii/S0022519316303629>
 <https://www.sciencedirect.com.libaccess.lib.mcmaster.ca/science/article/abs/pii/S0022519316303629>